Chachmei Lublin Yeshiva Synagogue: Renewed opening

-There was over 600 guests for the ceremony, including representatives of Polish and foreign Jewish community as well people from university, cultural and religious fields: Michael Schudrich, Piotr Kadlčik, chairman of Lublin branch of the Jewish Community of Warsaw Roman Litman, Israel's ambassador to Poland David Peleg, metropolitan archbishop of Lublin Józef Życiński, president of Lublin Adam Wasilewski, representatives of local government, rabbi Yehiel Kaufman from Borough Park, Brooklyn, Jehuda Widawski, inhabitant of Lublin and other guests.
+There was over 600 guests for the ceremony, including representatives of Polish and foreign Jewish community as well people from university, cultural and religious fields: Michael Schudrich, Piotr Kadlčik, Roman Litman, the chairman of Lublin branch of the Jewish Community of Warsaw, David Peleg, Israel's ambassador to Poland, Józef Życiński, the metropolitan archbishop of Lublin, Adam Wasilewski, the president of Lublin, representatives of local government, rabbi Yehiel Kaufman from Borough Park, Brooklyn, Jehuda Widawski, an inhabitant of Lublin, and other guests.

 Interior

 The synagogue, having an area of 200 m2 is within the second and third floor levels in the southern wing of the building.
 The main prayer room has a section for women, which has an entrance at the third floor.
 A separate staircase leads to the platform.
 It is based on 8 green, round Corinthian columns, placed on three sides of the room.

 An ark is located on the western wall.
 In front of it, there is a platform rounded by a balustrade.
-The platform is preceded by 5 steps.
-On the left side of the wardrobe a ner tamid and a plaque with an inscription in the Hebrew language are placed.
-On the right side, another plaque in Hebrew, a gold-plated menorah and a plaque in the English language about the extermination of the Jews of Lublin are placed.
+The platform is preceded by five steps.
+On the left side of the wardrobe a ner tamid and a plaque with an inscription in the Hebrew are placed.
+On the right side, another plaque in Hebrew, a gold-plated menorah and a plaque in the English about the extermination of the Jews of Lublin are placed.
 The English inscription reads: